reegis/deflex/docs/input_data.rst

 +-------------+------+-----+------+------+-----+-----+
 | ...         | ...  | ... | ...  | ...  | ... | ... |
 +-------------+------+-----+------+------+-----+-----+

 *Mandatory*.

 This sheet provides the amount of energy from volatile plants that is generated in each time step.
-Since this sheet is a time series, it has the same frame as the demands_series sheet.
 On each time step, the amount of energy generated with respect to the total capacitiy (volatile_plants) is indicated with a value between 0 and 1.
 In each region there are as many columns as volatile energy sources in the previous sheet.

 Electricity storages
 ~~~~~~~~